 EWI can transform the appearance of a property and there is an extensive range of different product, textured and coloured finishes to choose from.

-Mineral renders can be finished with dry dash aggregate or the final surface can be scraped back to leave a textured finish
+- Thick coat mineral renders can be finished with dry dash aggregate or the final surface can be scraped back to leave a textured finish.

 The final cost will be influenced by a number of factors including: